Frequently Asked Questions

 What does it mean if a therapist is an “Associate” and “under supervision”?

-To become a licensed clinician in the state of California, therapists must graduate from their masters’ program and then accumulate 3,000 hours of clinical and non clinical work under a licensed clinician’s supervision.
-All of my associates have almost 2,000 hours already accumulated and are amazing therapists that I trust immensely to be working under my license and in my practice.
+To become a licensed clinician in the state of California, therapists must graduate from their masters’ program and then accumulate 3,000 hours of clinical and non clinical work under a licensed clinician’s supervision and then pass the state licensing exam!
+All of my associates have hours already accumulated and are amazing therapists that I trust immensely to be working under my license and in my practice.
 Associates do share client information with only me, their supervisor, in private supervision, to make sure that clients are receiving the best possible care, so clients do sign additional consents to allow associates to share information with their supervisor.
 This is a great opportunity for clients to receive amazing collaborative care for a lower fee and for clinicians to gain experience.

 How much are your session fees and does your practice take insurance?